armaan-says/DIGITAL-SYSTEM-DESIGN/README.md

 <br>
 All the codes which are present are done in behaviour modelling.
 <br>
-The problem given of a code is mentioned in the "Extended description" for each design and testbench file accordingly.
+The problem given for a code is mentioned in the "Extended description" for each design and testbench file accordingly.